Arthurwzy27/Arthurwzy27/README.md

 <h3 align="center">A passionate Full Stack Developer</h3>

-👨🏼‍💻 Junior Fullstack Developer
+👨🏼‍💻 Fullstack Developer

 🏋🏼 Mainly working with **React**, Node JS and Ruby on Rails

-💰 Builded several projects as a Crypto Portfolio tracker (<a href="https://www.cryptons.me" target="blank">Cryptons.me</a>), Airbnb Clone, Netflix Clone, ToDo List and currently trying to make a Minecraft clone with React and Three.js
+💰 Built several projects as a Crypto Portfolio tracker (<a href="https://www.cryptons.me" target="blank">Cryptons.me</a>), Ecommerce shops, Python programs for Microsoft Teams... and I'm currently buidling a Minecraft clone with React and Three.js

 <h3 align="center">Connect with me:</h3>
 <p align="center">